UCL-MIRSG/.github/renovate/README.md

 ### Rulesets

-Alternatively, if using rulesets you can mofudy and import the following two rulesets.
+Alternatively, if using rulesets you can modify and import the following two rulesets.

 The first one enables the `Restrict deletions`, `Block force pushes` settings,